 Freedom of Mobility done by ABC7 local San Francisco with Kristen Sze.
 This piece provides a great overview on Whirlwind and our project to get RoughRider wheelchairs to people in Iraq during in the Spring

 PBS Frontline World covered Whirlwind in June 2009 in a piece called "Wheels of Change."
 The story focuses on Whirlwind's RoughRider wheelchair manufactured in Vietnam.
-Watch the video from our Video Gallery.

 https://www.youtube.com/watch?v=xi770ZEvhAM PBS NewsHour covers Whirlwind Wheelchair International's efforts to send low-cost durable wheelchairs to Haiti for amputees after the January 2010 earthquake Ralf Hotchkiss, is speaking the former headquarters at SFSU.

 The main goal here at Whirlwind is to help people go where they want.
 In Will Krajewski's case this meant going with his Boy Scout troop to the Boy Scouts of America National Jamboree, an

 Baylee, a camper of the youth with Spina Bifida Camp Joy program, with Paige's Princess Foundation Fundraisers, who made the RoughRiders possible.Camp Joy is now more accessible to a variety of campers thanks to the

 Back this spring we let you know Sri Lestari was going to travel from Jakarta to Ubud on her modified motorbike for made it to TEDx Ubud.
 Sri just shared with us the video of her time at